 Curtis Mayfield was born on this date in 1942.
-He was an African American musician and songwriter.
+He was a Black musician and songwriter.

 From in Chicago, Illinois, Mayfield enjoyed a childhood filled with music.
 He was singing by age seven, strongly influenced by a local gospel group.
 This group, The Northern Jubilee Gospel Singers, included three of his cousins, Sam, Tommy, and Charles Hawkins, and future member of The Impressions, singer Jerry Butler.
 A self-taught guitarist, Mayfield joined a local group, The Alphatones.
 Inspired by his mother, he began developing his songwriting skills.

 In 1957, Jerry Butler invited 16-year-old Mayfield to join The Roosters; he wrote and composed music for them.
 Six months later, the group met Eddie Thomas, who renamed them The Impressions and became the group's manager.
 The Impressions hit the charts a year later with “For Your Precious Love,” and Mayfield's professional career began.
 In addition to occasional gigs with The Impressions, he played guitar in Butler's touring band and gave Jerry his first R&B hit in 1960 with “He Will Break Your Heart.”
 After saving money from his work with Butler, Mayfield took The Impressions to New York.